daole-ptc/iOSLiveCodingExam1/README.md

 - Build one more screen Contact Detail (with defined UI) and navigate from list to detail
 - The `avatar` image on screen must be `lazy loading` with `placeholder`

+### Unit Test
 - Show age-class `young` `middle-age` `old`
 - Write **unit test** for the function to get `age-class`

+### Local Storage & Caching
+- Update `Start` button to `Refresh` button in case the list is loaded.
+Touch on `Refresh` button, call API and reload the contact list
+- Cache the contact list in `2 minutes`, don't all API if cache data still is valid, even relaunch the app